Free public data on security and defence forces

 Integrates human rights reporting

 Where available, we have included direct allegations of human rights violations made against persons and units by human rights organizations.
+Visit the Incidents tab on WhoWasInCommand to view this material.

 Completely transparent sourcing

 You can check our work.
 Every datapoint on WhoWasInCommand is supported by one more online sources, all of which are archived and accessible to users.
+Visit our Research Handbook to learn more about the sourcing and data integrity measures we use.

 Fast, powerful search